Time-energy uncertainty relation for noisy quantum metrology: Conclusions and outlook

-It might be possible to extend our results to the multi-parameter metrology regime where more than one parameter is estimated by Bob.
-There are known uncertainty relations that determine trade-offs between the precision to which individual parameters can be simultaneously estimated by a single party~\cite{R78,R79,R67,R80,R81,R17}.
-In fact, the $t$ and $\eta$ parameters form a so-called \emph{D-invariant model}~\cite{R82,R80}, the latter referring to a multi-parameter quantum statistical model in which the tangent space is invariant under taking symmetric logarithmic derivatives.
-D-invariant models are interesting in multi-parameter quantum metrology, because different sensitivity bounds, which in general are difficult to relate, can be shown to coincide~\cite{R80}.
-It seems plausible that known multi-parameter uncertainty relations can be extended to the present bipartite setting, either where all parameters are simultaneously estimated by Bob while Eve simultaneously estimates a set of complementary parameters, or where a number of parties estimate each individual parameter, where each party might be part of the output or the environment.
+It might be possible to extend our results to the multiparameter metrology regime where more than one parameter is estimated by Bob.
+There are known uncertainty relations that determine trade-offs between the precision to which individual parameters can be simultaneously estimated by a single party~\cite{R83,R84,R71,R85,R86,R17}.
+In fact, the $t$ and $\eta$ parameters form a so-called \emph{D-invariant model}~\cite{R87,R88,R85}, the latter referring to a multiparameter quantum statistical model in which the tangent space is invariant under taking symmetric logarithmic derivatives of the possible generated state-evolution directions.
+D-invariant models are interesting in multiparameter quantum metrology, because different sensitivity bounds, which in general are difficult to relate, can be shown to coincide~\cite{R85}.
+It seems plausible that known multiparameter uncertainty relations can be extended to the present bipartite setting, either where all parameters are simultaneously estimated by Bob while Eve simultaneously estimates a set of complementary parameters, or where a number of parties estimate each individual parameter, where each party might be part of the output or the environment.

+Our main uncertainty relation might offer a connection between the setting of quantum metrology hindered by a noisy quantum channel and the setting of multiparameter, noiseless quantum metrology.
+It appears that a key ingredient for our main uncertainty relation is that the $t$ and $\eta$ parameters form a D-invariant model, in the sense of the preceding paragraph.
+By construction, our uncertainty relation applies to any pure state D-invariant model consisting of two complementary generators related by \cref{z:w7NUzrfGUNE-}, given that we made no specific assumptions about the parameter $t$ or its local Hermitian generator $H$.